nhannguyen95/two-scoops-of-django-1.11/04-fundamentals-of-django-app-design.md

   - decorators.py - Where we like to locate our decorators.
   - db/ - A package used in many projects for any custom model  elds or components.
   - exceptions.py
-  - fields.py - commonly used for form  elds, but is sometimes used for model  elds when there isn’t enough field code to justify creating a db/ package.
+  - fields.py - commonly used for form fields, but is sometimes used for model  elds when there isn’t enough field code to justify creating a db/ package.
   - factories.py - Where we like to place our test data factories.
   - helpers.py - What we call helper functions.
 These are where we put code extracted from view and models to make them lighter.
 Synonymous with utils.py.
   - managers.py - When models.py grows too large, a common remedy is to move any custom model managers to this module.